mralexhay/Booky/README.md

 ### ℹ️ ABOUT

-**Booky** is a work-in-progress, heavily-commented demo app built to explore Apple's new [**'App Intents'**](https://developer.apple.com/documentation/appintents/app-intents) framework introduced in iOS16.
+**Booky** is a work-in-progress, heavily-commented demo app built to explore Apple's new '[**App Intents**](https://developer.apple.com/documentation/appintents/app-intents)' framework introduced in iOS 16.

-This API lets you extend actions from your app into other areas of the OS - for example the Shortcuts app and through Siri.
+This API lets you extend actions from your app into other areas of the OS - for example the Shortcuts app and Siri.

 Functionally, Booky is a basic library you can add books to and mark them as read or unread.
-It's working code that is conceptually similar to the examples provided in WWDC22's ['Dive Into App Intents'](https://developer.apple.com/videos/play/wwdc2022/10032) session.
+It's runnable code that is conceptually and structurally similar to the examples provided in WWDC22's ['Dive Into App Intents'](https://developer.apple.com/videos/play/wwdc2022/10032) session.

 Technically, Booky is built using SwiftUI and persists saved books to a local CoreData store.
-It has only been tested on iPhone but the code should run on iPad - though the UI hasn't been optimised for it.
+It has only been tested on iPhone but the code should run on iPad (though the UI hasn't been optimised for it yet).

-When you first open the app, 3 dummy books will be added to the library for testing.
-Please note that the functionality is extremely bare bones - with any sort of testing, error handling or localization all currently absent.
-Hopefully, however, it's a useful playground to help explore some of what the App Intents framework has to offer.
+When you first open the app, three dummy books will be added to the library for testing.
+Please note that the functionality is extremely bare bones.
+Testing, error handling and localization are all currently absent.
+Hopefully, however, it'll be a useful playground to help explore some of what the App Intents framework has to offer.

 There are some known issues with the app (see *'Known Issues'* below) - I'll try and iron these out as the betas progress.